2201-DevPrep/DevPrep-BE/README.md

 {
   "data": {
     "id": "1",
-    "type": "flash_card",
+    "type": "flashCard",
     "attributes": {
-      "category": "technical-BE",
+      "category": "technicalBE",
-      "competence_rating": 4.5,
+      "competenceRating": 4.5,
-      "front_side": "what is MVC?",
+      "frontSide": "what is MVC?",
-      "back_side": "A design pattern commonly used to build web applications.", "user_id": "1"
+      "backSide": "A design pattern commonly used to build web applications.", "userId": "1"
     }
   }
 }